 In emergencies, the first impulse sometimes is to borrow money in order to keep the mortgage payments current.
 However, any new loan must be paid off in a short time through burdensome installments, and the extra strain often leads to more serious financial trouble.

 It is far better to call the holder of your mortgage and frankly explain your trouble.
 Put "all your cards on the table."
-If you can, offer some plan for catching up on your payments and request advice and guidance not to ask for sympathy but to let the lender know that you are anxious to keep your home, and sincere in your desire to find a way out of your trouble.
+If you can, offer some plan for catching up on your payments and request advice and guidance not to ask for sympathy but to let the servicer know that you are anxious to keep your home, and sincere in your desire to find a way out of your trouble.
 If you are willing to cooperate, your sincerity will be appreciated.
-If possible, the lender will help you develop a plan that will enable you to keep your home.
+If possible, the servicer will help you develop a plan that will enable you to keep your home.

-Failure to cooperate with your lender may result in the loss of your home by foreclosure of the mortgage.
+Failure to cooperate with your mortgage company may result in the loss of your home by foreclosure of the mortgage.
 Besides causing the loss of your home, this would naturally have a very bad effect on your credit standing, and may even leave you with a debt.
 You can, and should, avoid this.

 When serious financial troubles arise, it is obvious that living expenses must be cut to the bone.
 Most of the luxuries previously enjoyed, and even some things which may have been thought of as necessary, may have to be dropped for a time.